Skip to content

 kubectl delete namespace monitoring

-kubectl delete -f nginx-deployment.yaml -f nginx-service.yaml -f nginx-configmap.yaml
+-f nginx-deployment.yaml -f nginx-service.yaml -f nginx-configmap.yaml \

-You have now deployed a complete monitoring stack, built dashboards that answer “is my service healthy?”, defined alerts with runbooks, and experienced the full incident loop: a failure occurs, metrics detect it, an alert fires, and you investigate with logs.
+You have now deployed a complete monitoring stack, built dashboards that answer “is my WordPress stack healthy?”, defined alerts with runbooks, and experienced the full incident loop: a failure occurs, metrics detect it, an alert fires, and you investigate with logs.
 These are the same observability practices used in production systems at every scale.